isovector/certainty-by-construction/src/book/Chapter4-Relations.lagda.md

 \end{aligned}
 $$

-where `~` means "unifies to" rather than being used as a generic name for a relation like we did above.
-In order to correctly determine if a constructor needs to exist in a pattern match, every *metavariable* (here, `?a` and `?b`) must unify to something.
-While it's easy to unify `?a` with `x` from the first equation, there is no way to syntactically match `?a + ?b` with `x`.
-Even after replacing `?a`, we get `x + ?b = x`.
+where we read `~` as "unifies to."
+In order to correctly determine if a constructor needs to exist in a pattern match, Agda must be able to syntactically assign an expression to each *metavariable* (here, `?a` and `?b`.)
+While we can use the first equation to unify `?a` with `x`, equation, there is no way to syntactically unify `?a + ?b` with `x`.
+Even after replacing `?a`, we get `x + ?b ~ x`.

--- TODO(sandy): THE ABOVE PARAGRAPH IS NOT TRUE
+The problem is that there's no syntactic way to get the `?b` term all on its own in the equation `x + ?b ~ x`.
 You and I know that the only solution to this problem is that `?b = 0`, but this is a statement about number theory, and Agda doesn't know anything about number theory.
-In its pattern checker, all it knows about is computation and syntax, neither of which is of use here.
-So, because there is no way to syntactically assign an expression to `?b`, Agda gets stuck and throws up its hands in confusion.
+The pattern checker knows only about syntax and computation, neither of which make progress here.

+Since there is no way to solve the unification problem `x + ?b ~ x`, Agda throws up its hands and calls uncle.
+Unfortunately, it chooses to do so with an extremely unhelpful error.

 One possible solution here would be for Agda to simply allow you to give cases that it can't be sure about, but this leads to downstream typechecking issues